 To create a new service, do the following:

-3.Open the Actions dialog of the service (or Service Action Tree, see screenshot below) in one of the following ways: (i) Click the Service Action Tree button located in the middle of the design page; or (ii) In the Styles & Properties Pane, click the Additional Dialog button of the Service Actions property.
+3.Open the Actions dialog of the service (see screenshot below) in one of the following ways: (i) Click the Service Action Tree button located in the middle of the design page; or (ii) In the Styles & Properties Pane, click the Additional Dialog button of the Service Actions property.

 4.The left-hand pane of the dialog (not shown in screenshot above) displays all the available actions for services.
 The unavailable actions are disabled (and shown grayed out).
 Drag the actions you want to execute as the service into the OnServiceRunning tab.
-In the screenshot above, two actions have been added: (i) Load from File loads the MobileTogether Server log file to the $XML1 page source, and (ii) Send Email sends emails to three recipients, with the $XML1 tree of the MobileTogether Server logs as an attachment.
+These actions constitute the Service Action Tree.
+In the screenshot above, two actions have been added: (i) Load from File loads the MobileTogether Server log file to the \$XML1 page source, and (ii) Send Email sends emails to three recipients, with the \$XML1 tree of the MobileTogether Server logs as an attachment.